iw4p/ton-wallet-generator/README.md

-# TON Wallet Manager
+# TON Wallet Generator

-A simple **offline** Go tool to create multiple TON wallets from a single seed phrase using different wallet versions and subwallet IDs.
+A simple **offline** Go tool to generate TON wallets from seed phrases using different wallet versions and subwallet IDs.

 ## Features